-Extracurricular & Enrichment Audit extra-curricular provision and participation Launch opportunities with PP pupils through YL and form tutor curriculum adaptions in 2022/23.
+Extracurricular & Enrichment Extracurricular activities are an important part of education in its own right.
+These approaches may increase engagement in learning, but it is important to consider how increased engagement will be translated into improved teaching and learning Audit extra-curricular provision and participation Launch opportunities with PP pupils through YL and form tutor curriculum adaptions in 2022/23.
 Every PP student engaged in an activity Develop, recruit and retain the best members of staff By having high quality teachers across all subject areas' students will experience outstanding teaching and learning experiences which in turn will positively impact all students supporting them in becoming well-rounded individuals who achieve their ambitions and flourish in life.
-High quality CPD sessions and the opportunity to share good practice across the school (Nov INSET) Recruitment Process for September 2022 to be rigorous to ensure we are employing our high-quality teachers Look at opportunities across the school community which could support with the retention of staff e.g. TLR opportunities New Staff Induction Day All new posts in place ready for September 2023 1-6 Professional development on evidence-based approaches Supporting continuous and sustained professional development (PD) on PP focused CPD strategies for teachers through INSET strategies for Reduction in behaviour points

-evidence-based Increase in Reward
+High quality CPD sessions and the opportunity to share good practice across the school (Nov INSET) Recruitment Process for September 2022 to be rigorous to ensure we are employing our high- quality teachers Look at opportunities across the school community which could support with the retention of staff e.g. TLR opportunities New Staff Induction Day All new posts in place ready for September 2023 1-6 Professional development on evidence-based approaches Supporting continuous and sustained professional development (PD) on PP focused CPD strategies for teachers through INSET atuatasias fau Reduction in behaviour points evidence-based classroom approaches is important to develop the practice of teachers Increase in Reward points 20% increase in in your setting.
+The content of PD should be based on the best available evidence.
+Effective PD is likely to require a balanced approach that includes building knowledge, motivating teachers, developing teacher Reward points 20% reduction in behaviour points Staff Mentoring & Coaching techniques, and embedding practice A common form of support for teacher professional development is mentoring and/or coaching, particularly for early career teachers.
+Schools should carefully consider the mechanisms, for example, whether they are going to be adopting Reduction in on-calls and sanctions Reduction in on- calls and sanctions QFT evidenced through T&L policy and practice

-classroom approaches is points

-important to develop

-the practice of teachers 20% increase in

-in your setting.
-The Reward points

-content of PD should be 20% reduction in

-based on the best behaviour points

-available evidence.
-Sonaviour points

-Effective PD is likely to

-require a balanced

-approach that includes

-building knowledge,

-motivating teachers,

-developing teacher

-techniques, and

-embedding practice

-A common form of

-Staff Mentoring & support for teacher D 1 11 1

-Coaching professional Reduction in on-calls and Reduction in on- calls and sanctions QFT evidenced

-development is sanctions Calls allu Salicuolis through T&L policy

-mentoring and/or and practice

-coaching, particularly for

-early career teachers.

-Schools should carefully

-consider the

-mechanisms, for

-example, whether they

-are going to be adopting

-J. J. 2 22 22 23 24 25 25 25 25 25 25 25 25 25 25 25 25 25

-Teaching assistant (TA) deployment and interventions to support pupil learning a mentoring or coaching approach improved academic monitoring strategic deployment of TAs is important to ensure priority pupils are supported.
-This will include ensuring TAs are fully prepared for their role and supplementing rather than replacing high-quality provision from the class teacher, including providing targeted interventions.
-Training opportunities and need identified with SENCO Launch of schedule with support staff At least 50% of support staff to have received at least 1 professional training opportunity -- -- --- -- --- --
+Teaching assistant (TA) deployment and interventions to support pupil learning TAs is import ensure priorit are supported include ensure TAs are fully for their role supplementing than replacing quality provise the class teaching including protections. roved nitoring oyment of ant to y pupils I. This will ng orepared and g rather g high- on from her, viding Launch of schedule with support staff At least 50% of support staff to have received at least 1 professional training opportunity -- -- -- --- --